Ratiksha/technical-test/README.md

 - State management
 - Deleting personnel (without mutating the original `json` file)
 - How would you do this differently if you have 10k personnel?
 100k?
 10m?

+## Assignment

+- I have implemented the code to display the table list of users information.
+Initially i did it with pure react.
+Later i implemneted redux to demo the global state management.
+I have used react-table and bootstrap library for styling purpose.
+- I have added code on the server side to fetch the json data.
+This is my first time i have integrated a backend api call in node js.
+- I have added search functionality from the frontend.
+Found little difficult on the backend functionality.
+Could not complete it due to time constrain.
+- Sorting: I have used react-table sort functionality.
+- Error handling: I have used Error Boundry concept of react to show faalback ui to the users in case any errors encountered.
+- State management: I have Redux to store the list of users.
+So that the data can be used globally across the project.
+I have creater components, actions, reducers and a store.
+On the table component, once the component is mounted, api call is made to fetch the users list.
+This list is than stored in redux state by dispatching an action, which than calls a reducer to store the state comparing the initial state and action performed.
+- For a table having 100k to 10m list, I would be using a pagination concept to send data in chunks.
+We can introduce a skip key which would tel the backend from from poitn to pick up the data set
+example: {
+    skip: 0, // To get first 10 set of data
+}

+{
+    skip: 10, // To get second 10 set of data and so on }